LSCB News: 30 September 2016

 As part of taking forward learning and improvement in the area of safeguarding children and young people, the LSCB have launched a new Job Shadowing Scheme, available across partner agencies.
-For more information, see the relevant page on the website.
-From here you will be able to request a shadowing experience following approval from your Line Manager.
+For more information, see here .
+Via the website, you will be able to request a shadowing experience following approval from your Line Manager.
 Do find out more about this initiative which will support understanding of the different roles and responsibilities of agencies and professionals working with children, young people and their families and also contribute to your CPD.

 Recent distressing stories in the media have again highlighted the dangers of button batteries.
 Button batteries and lithium coin batteries are small, round batteries – the type you find in watches, toys, calculators, car key fobs and other everyday objects – a number of which are attractive to small children including Christmas lights, musical cards and nightlights.
 They are extremely dangerous for children if swallowed as due to their nature and size.
 As well as choking on them, these type of batteries can easily get stuck in a child’s throat or gullet, leading to burns, internal bleeding and possible death.
 The Royal Society for the Prevention of Accidents (RoSPA) provide guidance on button cell batteries, including what the dangers are, precautions to take and action to take if a child swallows a battery.
 Child Accident Prevention Trust (CAPT) has produced a useful leaflet for parents – Your child and button batteries.
 If you suspect a child has swallowed a button battery, they should be taken immediately to the nearest Accident and Emergency Department or call 999 for an ambulance.
 Do not let them eat or drink anything and do not try to make them sick.

 Information for Parents and Professionals on Spotting the signs of Sepsis